-High long term storage fees make it no wonder that Amazon shows sellers the items approaching their fee increase deadline.
-Imagine the amount of complaints they’d have otherwise!
+Long term storage fees eat into your profits.
+To avoid a barrage of complaints, Amazon shows sellers the items approaching their fee increase deadline.

 The Recommended Removal Report inside the Seller Central shows what items are up for long term storage fees, allowing you to easily click a button and submit a removal request.

 But long term storage isn’t the only issue you should look for.

 You have to consider the ROI of warehousing.
 If you’ve reviewed sale data for an item on CamelCamelCamel or a similar service and it shows a low number of yearly sales but a high sale price, then the monthly fees might be worth it.

 But if you’re hanging on to items that aren’t selling no matter how much you lower the price, you might be paying warehousing costs that won’t even be worth it in the event of a sale.